SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-06-09-adrotator-v2-alpha-1-is-out.markdown

 ### Full Async support

-Getting on the async bandwagon, AdRotator now fully supports Async on all platforms. &nbsp;This is a huge performance boon and also simplifies how we manage the project.
+Getting on the async bandwagon, AdRotator now fully supports Async on all platforms.
+This is a huge performance boon and also simplifies how we manage the project.

 All calls (inc web) are offloaded and handled correctly coming back so fewer multi-threading issues and better performance (and no UI blocking issues either)